 Microgreens under the domes method are taller, and the roots haven’t anchored into the soil.

 The left tray (below) is the domed method.
 All that white you see isn’t mold; those are root hairs.

-The roots are more visible in the domed method because they haven't had to fight any weight, no need to anchor deeply.
-The air is more humid under the dome, so the roots can get water from the air instead of from the soil.
+The roots are more visible in the domed method because they haven’t had to fight any weight.
+So there is no need for them to anchor deeply.
+The air is more humid under the dome, so the roots can get water from the air instead of the soil.

 Close-up of the root hairs.

 We watered both trays from the bottom – the Free Guide shows this step – and placed them under two 24-watt LED grow lights from Barrina.

 These lights are working wonders for our microgreens.
 We will publish a blog on them soon.

 The Differences Are Amazing